Between its inception in Richmond, Melbourne in 1885 and 1907, the club competed in the VFA, winning two premierships.

 Oh, we're from Tigerland

-A fighting fury, we're from Tigerland
+A fighting fury,

-In any weather, you will see us with a grin
+You will see us with a grin

 Risking head and shin